infinispan/Infinispan.Hotrod.Core/README.md

 This is a 100% C# .NET Core Hotrod client for Infinispan data grid.

 # Try It
-A sample Application is in the [Infinispan.Hotrod.Application](Infinispan.Hotrod.Application) folder, it refers the latest nuget package published.
+A sample Application is in the [Infinispan.Hotrod.Application](Infinispan.Hotrod.Application) folder, it uses the latest [nuget package](https://www.nuget.org/packages/Infinispan.Hotrod.Core) published.

 # Status
 This is a work in progress.